Making the UK greener, one house at a time

 • Tunability: Perovskite materials can be 'tuned' to use regions of the solar spectrum largely inaccessible to silicon photovoltaic systems.

-• Flexibility and lightweight: Perovskite solar cells can be quickly deposited onto various surfaces, including flexible and textured ones, making them ideal for integration into building materials, windows, and even vehicles.
+• Flexibility and lightweight: Manufacturers can quickly deposit perovskite solar cells onto various surfaces, including flexible and textured ones.
+This property makes perovskite solar cells ideal for integration into building materials, windows, and even vehicles.
 Their thin and lightweight nature also makes them attractive for space applications.

 • Low-cost and scalable manufacturing: The solution processability of perovskite materials enables low-cost and scalable manufacturing